JegoxMC/iTest/README.md

-# iTest
+# Samsung iTest

-was bored and "hacked" iTest
+was bored and "hacked" Samsung iTest.

 To make this work: